choreonoid/choreonoid-doc/en/ros/tank-tutorial/step5.rst

  + Tank
    - RttJointStateSubscriber

-Introduce the above "RttImuStateSubscriber" to the Choreonoid node for state visualization in the same way as the "RttJointStateSubscriber" was introduced in step 3.
-Select the Tank item, and create a SimpleController item from the main menu "File" - "New" - "SimpleController", and specify "RttImuStateSubscriber.so" in its "Controller module".
+Introduce "RttImuStateSubscriber" to the state visualization Choreonoid node just as you introduced "RttJointStateSubscriber" in Step 3.
+Select Tank, create a SimpleController item from the main menu "File" - "New" - "SimpleController", and specify "RttImuStateSubscriber.so" as its "Controller Module".
-This will make the item tree look like the following.
+The item tree becomes:

 .. code-block:: none